r3-os/r3/src/constance_port_std/src/lib.md

 ## Implementation

-All interrupt handlers execute in the main thread.
-Whenever an interrupt is pended or enabled, preemption checking code will run, and under the right condition, will yield the control to the dispatcher.

-The dispatcher loop handles top-level interrupts and calls the interrupt handlers directly.

-In an interrupt handler, the preemption checking code handles nested interrupts and calls their interrupt handlers.
+Based on the internal user-mode scheduling (UMS) framework, we treat interrupt handlers as UMS worker threads, just like tasks and the dispatcher.
+The user-mode scheduler manages active interrupt threads and favors them over other kinds of threads.
+(In contrast, the scheduler doesn't manage tasks - it only knows which task is currently chosen by the operating system.)

 **To be implemented:** True asynchronous interrupts aren't supported yet.